A PHD PROGRAM OF THE FACULTY OF MEDICINE · UNIVERSITY OF BASEL

 1. Seminar participation (20%).
 Participants are expected to attend all sessions and actively participate in the peer-review process.
 Students may miss only one lecture, with appropriate justification.
 Please notify Prof. Katapodi in advance.

 2. Writing (80%).
-Participants are expected to submit a “final” draft of their manuscript by 4 June 2024 in order to receive the 4 ECTS for the course.
+Participants are expected to submit a “final” draft of their manuscript including all section outlined above in order to receive the 4 ECTS for the course.

 Minimal Standards